 Things get even worse for Mitt when you look at state polls against the Democratic contenders.
 Romney, like Giuliani, has been touting himself as a candidate who can give the Democrats problems in 2008 because he can compete with them in the blue states.
 However, for that strategy to work, the candidate has to be able to hold red states against a liberal Democratic nominee while he tries to bring more blue states into the fold.
 Rudy Giuliani, at least at this early point, has poll numbers that indicate he might be able to pull it off.
 Romney doesn't.

-In fact, his numbers are much worse
+In fact, his

 If the GOP has to struggle in 2008 to even hang onto red states like Kentucky, Kansas, and Oklahoma, we might as well just give up on retaining the presidency right now.